 There’s no better way to get to know a city than by spending some time in its various bars and pubs.
 Well, maybe there are better ways but they’re definitely less fun for me.
 Copenhagen has no shortage of comfy places to get a well-mixed drink or share a bottle of wine.
-My favorite cocktail bars are Ruby, Lidkoeb, 1105, Library Bar and Oak Room.
+My favorite cocktail bars are Ruby, Lidkoeb, 1105 and Library Bar.
 PS Bar & Grill also has great deals on cocktail pitchers, an unusual treat in the city.

 Wine Bars are popular and slightly less expensive than cocktail bars.
 The cosiest include centrally located Beau Marche and Ved Stranden 10 (they have an exceptional croque-monsieur that is something of an obsession for co-owner Christian Nedegaardis).
 Malbeck, a small wine bar in Vesterbro, hosts a half-price happy hour from 4-6; a great pre-dinner drop!